 - Signed application cover page sent to you by the Mount Mary Admission Office.

-- Resume of high school and community activities, identifying up to 10 extracurricular and/or service activities that best represent you.
+- Resume of high school and community activities, identifying up to 10 extracurricular, service activities, or work experiences that best represent you.
 Please include: Organization name, dates of involvement, positions held, description of activity and how it relates to social justice.
+This document should be in a resume format and activity information can be presented as bullet-points.

 - Letter of recommendation from a current teacher

 - Letter of recommendation from a supervisor of one of your listed activities

 - Two short essays (approximately 500 words each), addressing the following:

 Essay 1:Mount Mary University provides an environment for the development of the whole person.
 The University encourages leadership, integrity, empathy, and a commitment to social justice.
 Mount Mary commits itself to excellence in teaching and learning with an emphasis on thinking critically and creatively.
 Our vision is to educate women to transform the world through developing competence, community, compassion, and commitment.